-- 1 A SENATE RESOLUTION ADOPTING THE PERMANENT RULES OF THE 2 SENATE FOR THE 1989 SESSION OF THE GENERAL ASSEMBLY OF NORTH CAROLINA. - 4 Be it resolved by the Senate:

-- Section 1.
-The permanent rules for the 1989 Session are as follows:

-- 6 PERMANENT RULES OF THE 1989 SENATE

-7 GENERAL ASSEMBLY OF NORTH CAROLINA

-- 8 I. Order of Business, Rules 1-7

-- 9 II.
-Conduct of Debate, Rules 8-17

-- 10 III.
-Motions, Rules 18-24
+S 1 SENATE RESOLUTION 17 Sponsors: Senator Rand.
+Referred to: January 29, 1997 A SENATE RESOLUTION ADOPTING THE PERMANENT RULES OF THE SENATE FOR THE REGULAR SESSIONS OF THE 1997 GENERAL ASSEMBLY OF NORTH CAROLINA.
+Be it resolved by the Senate: Section 1.
+The permanent rules for the Regular Sessions of the Senate shall be as follows: PERMANENT RULES OF THE REGULAR SESSIONS OF THE SENATE 1997 GENERAL ASSEMBLY OF NORTH CAROLINA I. Order of Business, Rules 1-7 II.
+Conduct of Debate, Rules 8-17 III.
+Motions, Rules 18-24 Voting, Rules 25-30 IV.
+V. Committees, Rules 31-37 Handling Bills, Rules 38-59.2 VI.
+Legislative Officers and Employees, Rules 60-65 VII.
+VIII.

-- 11 IV.
-Voting, Rules 25-30.1

-- 12 V. Committees, Rules 31-37

-- 13 VI.
-Handling Bills, Rules 38-59.1

-- 14 VII.
-Legislative Officers and Employees, Rules 60-65

-- 15 VIII.
 General Rules, Rules 66-77.

-16 I. ORDER OF BUSINESS

-- RULE 1.
-Rules controlling the Senate of North Carolina and its committees.-The following rules shall govern and control all actions and procedures of the Senate and its committees. - RULE 2.
+I. ORDER OF BUSINESS RULE 1.
+Rules controlling the Senate of North Carolina and its committees.-The following rules shall govern and control all actions and procedures of the Senate and its committees.

+RULE 2.
 Convening hour.-The Presiding Officer shall take the Chair at the hour fixed by the Senate upon adjournment on the preceding legislative day, and shall call the members to order.
-In case the Senate adjourned on the preceding legislative day without having fixed the hour of reconvening, the Senate shall reconvene on the next legislative day at 1:30 p.m.
+In case the Senate adjourned on the preceding legislative day without having fixed the hour of reconvening, the Senate shall reconvene on the next legislative day at 1:30 p.m., except that if the next legislative day is Monday, time for convening shall be 8:00 p.m.